vestrel00/contacts-android/docs/basics/delete-contacts.md

 val delete = Contacts(context).delete()
 ```

-> If you want to delete the device owner Contact Profile, read [Delete the device owner Contact profile](/docs/profile/delete-profile.md).
+> If you want to delete the device owner Contact Profile, read [Delete device owner Contact profile](/docs/profile/delete-profile.md).

 > If you want to delete a set of Data, read [Delete existing sets of data](/docs/data/delete-data-sets.md).